jodfie/InstagramChangeDetectionTracker/README.md

 Run `ICDTService.sh` once.

-Set up a schedule in your cron to run this at a time(s) of your choosing.
+Set up a schedule in your cron to run `ICDTService.sh` at a time(s) of your choosing.